 Prune plants as needed to encourage growth.
 If you have trouble keeping up with your pruners, check out our locally hand-made leather pruner holster here.

-Lastly, enjoy your plants and your time in the garden!
+Lastly, enjoy your Pink Swirl Hardy Hibiscus and your time in the garden!

 $1 discount on Slow Release Fertilizer with any purchase!!